 Monitoring of the effectiveness of the herbicide treatment will begin in the spring and follow up treatment of cut stump/basal or foliar treatment of target vegetation.
-The mixture of the product is 25% Garlon 4 and 75% FCO or 90% water, 3% Garlon 4 with Depo-RTU drift retardant.
-There is virtually no drift that occurs with this mixture.
+The mixture of the product is 25% Garlon 4 and 75% FCO or 90% water, 3-5% Garlon 3A with Depo-RTU drift retardant under windy conditions.